ndcbe/data-and-computing/notebooks/60258-organization/project1.md

 * Use headers or bold font to make it easy to find the requested information.

 ## Project Notebook

+This is the main deliverable for the project.

+### Examples and Length

+Here are some example notebooks which are former Mini-Project Homeworks for CBE 20258:
+* Inertia navigation
+* Adsorptive membrane case study

+Your example notebook should be suitable for a 20 to 30-minute class activity or 20 to 120-minute homework problem for an undergraduate or first-year graduate student.
+For context, the above examples are approximately 1.5 to 3 times longer than needed for this project.

+### Required Content

+### Formatting Guidlines

 ## Peer Review